hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ### Manage API Client Applications

-Each instance of the API client credential represents the authorization relationship between the client application to the DSCC REST API end point.
+Each instance of the API client credential represents the authorization relationship between the client application and the DSCC REST API end point.
 Click on the Create Credentials button to generate a client credential.
 Afterward the user can obtain the client secret and client secret, and used them to generate the access token.

 ![](/img/create-credentials-button.png)